 - Age.
 Young drivers under 25, as well as seniors, will pay more for car insurance.
 The insurance industry considers drivers under 25 — and especially male drivers under 25 — to be high risk for car accidents.
 This means the older you get, the lower your car insurance rates will tend to be, until you reach a certain age.

 - Sex.
 Males can often expect higher premiums.
 This is sometimes further modified by age and marital status.

 - Occupation.
 Professional drivers, whether behind the wheel of a race car or a delivery truck, can expect significantly higher premiums thanks to more time spent on the road.

 - Marital status.
 Single people are seen as less stable than their married counterparts.
 If you get married, you’ll see your premiums decrease right away.

 - Claims history.
 The more car insurance claims you have made in the past, the higher your premiums will generally be.

 - Driving record.
 The more violations you have on your driving record, the more you can expect to pay for your car insurance.

 - Credit score.
-Like it or not, nearly all auto insurance providers use your credit score to help calculate your risk before arriving at a policy cost.
+Credit score is one of the largest factors a provider uses to decide on a customer’s rate, except in California, Hawaii and Massachusetts.
 This is because multiple independent studies indicate that if your credit score is low, you’re more likely to be involved in an accident.
-Credit score is one of the largest factors a provider uses to decide on a customer’s rate.

 - Nominated drivers.
 Only certain people will be approved to drive the car, and all of them impact the cost.
 Even the world’s safest driver will get a substantial price hike by listing another less-safe driver on the policy.